 After the financial crisis of 2008 and 2009, my friend and I decided to start a landscaping business.
 Neither of us had gone to landscaping school nor did we have a particular affinity for lawn-mowers.
 (At least, not yet.)
-But hey, we thought, we live in Florida, grass grows like crazy most of the year, … Continue reading I Charged Too Little to Mow the Lawn”
+But hey, we thought, we live in Florida, grass grows like crazy most of the year, … Continue reading I Charged Too Little to Mow the Lawn

 I confess: I’m addicted to the battlefield that is the Facebook comments section.
 Maybe I need to go see a psychiatrist, but the moment I discover a comment thread where two wildly different ideas clash, my interest is immediately piqued.
 I even enjoy a healthy dose of schadenfreude whenever a conversation devolves into personal attacks. … Continue reading The Truth Behind Facebook Arguments

 Ask the average person about her smartphone, and the odds are better than even that she’ll be able to recite the make, model, and salient features such as battery life and camera quality.
 She may even be in a position to rank the phone relative to other handsets and to make a recommendation as to … Continue reading Do Financial Regulations Decrease Financial Literacy?